 Probability theory, the basis of statistics and game theory, can be fun to learn.
 Multiple exercises throughout the text help you to learn and practice the ideas and methods explained in the book.
 A good tool for learning probability skills.
 247 Pgs.
 1973

-Whether you're hitting the books for a statistics course or hitting the tables at a casino, working out probabilities can be problematic.
+Packed with practical tips and techniques for solving probability problems.
+Increase your chances of acing that probability exam -- or winning at the casino!
+Whether you're hitting the books for a probability or statistics course or hitting the tables at a casino, working out probabilities can be problematic.
 This book helps you even the odds.
-Using easy-to-understand explanations and examples, it demystifies probability and offers savvy tips to boost your chances of gambling success.
-Discusses how to conquer combinations and permutations; understand probability models from binomial to exponential; and play the odds in poker, roulette, and other games.
-358 pgs,...
+Using easy-to-understand explanations and examples, it demystifies probability -- and even offers savvy tips to boost your chances of gambling...

 Item #: 1880 -